metapolator/metapolator/functionality-overview.md

 There are two hierarchies within a project.
 The first one is **the hierarchy of masters**—
 * project
   * master
+    * script
       * glyph
-      * skeleton
+        * (skeleton) segment
           * line
           * point
         * vector shape

-i.e. “a project consists of masters, which contain glyphs, made out of skeletons—drawn with lines between points—and vector shapes.”
+i.e. “a project consists of masters, which contain one or more scripts, which map to glyphs, made out of segments—drawn with lines between points—and vector shapes.”

 The second hierarchy is **the hierarchy of metapolation**—